leviraphael/security_engine/README.md

 # Monitor
 All logs are written in /tmp/app.log file (it will be used as monitor base - should be send to real tool with analysis/monitor capabilities to get alert in real time)

+# Future work
+1. Extend the number of detections (TLS protocol, server side request forgery, weak encryption, ...)
+2. Block IPs after detection (for example after DDoS attack, add the IP to blocked IP)
+3. Extend tests coverage (currently one positive and negative for each detection)
+4. Create a real monitor based on logs (stored properly in DB)
+5. Use DB to store IPs and counters for (DDoS and enumeration attacks)
+6. Add more logs
+7. Deploy the proxy on docker